Sagarnandeshwar/Link_State_Routing_Protocol/README.md

 ## Startup Instruction (from the main folder):
 To Compile the program, run: mvn compile assembly:single
-<br> To start a router, run: java -cp target/COMP535-1.0-SNAPSHOT-jar-with-dependencies.jar socs.network.Main conf/router1.conf
+To start a router, run: java -cp target/COMP535-1.0-SNAPSHOT-jar-with-dependencies.jar socs.network.Main conf/router1.conf
 <br> (please choose the router’s number from [1,5])